ADACS-Australia/SS20B-SStevenson/README.md

 Run `poetry install` to also install development packages such as testing tools.

 3. `cd src`
+3. Create a copy from `.env.template` and rename it to `.env` and modify database connection details and other configurations if needed
 3. Initialise the DB with `poetry run python manage.py migrate`
     - Optional: load test data with `poetry run python manage.py loaddata compasweb/fixtures/test_data.json`
 4. Start the development server.